 But maybe you are still not convinced and need to see Bonnin tear up after discovering cattle-rearing is the main driver of deforestation in the Amazon?
 Or perhaps you wait for her to declare we are raiding the seas for fish to feed livestock, leaving African penguins hungry and therefore on the verge of extinction?
 We are threatening the world’s biodiversity, so that we could fatten up the livestock, which later turns out to be our hamburger.
 Ironic, isn’t it?

-The facts were strong enough to speak for themselves, so Bonnin could have spared us the exaggerating comments about how “shell-shocked” or “sick to her stomach” she felt.
+The facts were strong enough to speak for themselves, so I think Bonnin could have spared us the exaggerating comments about how “shell-shocked” or “sick to her stomach” she felt.
 The presenter even declared she gave up red meat and reduced her overall animal consumption.
-But if she’s not prepared to turn back on meat completely, why should we feel encouraged to toss bacon?
+But if she’s not prepared to turn back on meat completely, why should we feel encouraged to ditch bacon?

-Anyway, Bonnin managed to produce a thought-provoking documentary that finally made the connection between steaks and global warming.
-Whether considering giving up chicken wings or not, we all needed to know meat could be the greatest threat to our planet after all.
+Nevertheless, BBC managed to produce a thought-provoking movie that finally made the connection between steaks and global warming.
+Meat could be the greatest threat to our planet after all and this documentary might be the wake-up call we all needed.